unparalleled-js/ape/src/ape/pytest/README.md

-# the Ape Pytest Plugin
+# The Ape Pytest Plugin

 The `ape_test` core plugin is responsible for invoking tests.
 However, to correctly integrate with `pytest`, the `ape_test` plugin needs to register itself as a pytest plugin.